-Standalone MEG/EEG applications, especially for clinical use, e.g., acquisition, real-time processing or data browsing software, comprise more or less fixed procedures, which have the need of being straight forward to use and fast in processing required tasks.
+Standalone MEG/EEG applications, especially for clinical use, e.g., acquisition, real-time processing or data browsing software, comprise more or less fixed procedures, which have the need of being straightforward to use and fast in processing required tasks.

-Besides the basic library we deliver a number of applications, e.g., an acquisition and real-time processing framework MNE Scan, an Elekta Neuromag® VectorView™ Connector MNE RT-SERVER, a connector for the novel babyMEG system, a raw data browser MNE Browse.
+Besides the basic library (MNE Lib) we deliver a number of applications, e.g., an acquisition and real-time processing framework MNE Scan, connectors for the EEG and MEG systems, a raw data browser MNE Browse, to name a few.
 MNE-CPP is open source BSD licensed (clause 3) and can be freely accessed.
+MNE-CPP has two external dependencies, namely Qt and Eigen.
 We are targeting two user groups:

 - Front-End users: Scientists with little or no coding background, who want to use rich GUI interfaces for their data analysis and research.
 These users are interested in convenient setups (see Download section) and easy to use standalone applications, such as MNE Scan, MNE Browse and MNE Analyze.

 - Back-End users: Scientists who are more or less experienced with C++ programming and want to use MNE-CPP functionalities in their own applications.
 Contributions by new developers are always welcomed and greatly appreciated.
 If you are planning to develop with MNE-CPP our Development page is a good starting point.

 Currently we are focussing on four key applications for online and offline processing of EEG and MEG data: